HoceineEl/Personal-Portfolio/content/projects/Radiant Emergency plumber.md

 ---
 title: Radiant Emergency Plumber - Manchester Plumbing Services
-description: Developed a comprehensive website for Manchester Plumbing Services named 'Radiant Emergency Plumber'.
-Implemented various features to enhance user experience and provide valuable information.
-Achieved exceptional PageSpeed scores (91), with a performance score of 95, accessibility at 95, and best practices at 100.
+description: Successfully deployed the 'Radiant Emergency Plumber' website at https://radiantemergencyplumber.co.uk/, offering efficient Manchester Plumbing Services.
+Achieved outstanding PageSpeed scores (91), with a performance score of 95, accessibility at 95, and best practices at 100.
+Additionally, take note that the website has been optimized for Google search indexing.

 tags:
   [